sabahallah/frontend-zone/css-and-design/css-outline.md

         These values will cause #box-1 to grow to fill the extra space at twice the rate of #box-2 when the container is greater than 300px and shrink at twice the rate of #box-2 when the container is less than 300px.

         When container width > 300px then (grow)
-            * divid total container width by 3 (from: box-1 grows 2 times, box-2 grows 1 time) = 1 time width
+            * divid total container width by 3 (from: box-1 grows 2 times, box-2 grows 1 time) = 1 unit width
             * grow box-1 (2 * 1 unit)
             * grow box-2 (1 * 1 unit)

         When container width < 300px then (shrink)
-            * divid total container width by 3 (from: box-1 shrinks 2 times, box-2 shrinks 1 time) = 1 unit
+            * divid total container width by 3 (from: box-1 shrinks 2 times, box-2 shrinks 1 time) = 1 unit width
             * shrink box-1 (2 * 1 unit)
             * shrink box-2 (1 * 1 unit)
     -->